d-v-dlee/consensus/README.md

-# consensus
+# consensusML
-A tool for researchers using RNA-seq data
+### A tool for researchers using RNA-seq data to find the most promising genes.

 This tool takes in RNA-seq data as X, y data and three models (Lasso, Random Forest, XGboost) and then finds the consensus of most important features through a combination of intersections, unions, cross-validation and Boruta feature selection.